 Additional Notification / Invoice CC Emails: Allows you to add additional emails to be notified along with the primary account.
-Emails entered in the 'additional notification' field will receive invoice-related emails, but 'invoice CC email addresses' will not receive notifications outside of invoicing.
+Emails entered in the 'additional notification' field will receive ticket-related emails, and 'invoice CC email addresses' will receive notifications related to invoicing only.

 Additional Ticket Matching Email Addresses: Allows you to add additional emails that will attach to this customer when tickets are emailed in, in addition to the main customer and contact emails.

 Default Invoice Terms: Allows you to set a default payment term for the customer.
 More information about invoice terms here.